MyGodItsFull0fStars/gaia-documentation/content/documentation/streaming/Adaptive Streaming/Adaptive Streaming.md

 After the encoding process, the video is seqmented into smaller chunks that are each a few seconds in length.
 Most streaming setups then send a series of sequences to the client, rather than an entire video file at once.
 This process is important in order to be able to play a video content without having to wait for the entire video to be finished.
+Segments are important for adaptive streaming because after the end of a video segment, an adjustment process is triggered, that is triggered if the connection is not able to download the video fast enough without buffering, and switeches to smaller file segments.

 ## Example